Best Stock Trading Platforms (Canada)

 These are some of the factors considered and approached a trader should utilize to choose the right platform.

-- Comparing selections ✅ by focusing on their respective features, tools, and assets to see how these on each platform meets your needs.
+- ✅ Comparing selections - See how their respective features, tools, and assets meet your needs

-- Is the trading platform integrated with banking services? ✅ Some brokerage services make it possible to transfer money from trading account to other banking accounts, even savings.
-Some take the further step of providing debit cards with your accounts.
+- ✅ Is the trading platform integrated with banking services?
+Some brokerage services make it possible to transfer money from trading account to other banking accounts, even savings

 Due to the proximity of both countries, relaxed trade barriers, including close cultural and political ties, trading stocks online in Canada is similar in many ways to trading as a US resident doing so from the United States.